Earth Systems Analysis (ESA)

 - Best paper Award for ITC alumnus Gayantha Kodikara (30 May 2011)

-A selection of conferences and events that cover the department's knowledge field or are organised by the department.
+A selection of events that cover the department's knowledge field or are organised by the department.

 Research is carried out by a group led by one of ITC's professors.
 Each group typically comprises several expert staff members and a number of graduate students.